appelmar/scidb4gdal/README.md

     <user>     = scidb
     <password> = scidb

+Additional query parameter like the temporal index are passed to the driver either via the connection string as part of the `"properties"` statement or by using a key value pair in GDALs opening options, i.e. `"-oo "t=2""`.

 The following examples demonstrate how you can use gdal_translate to load / read imagery to / from SciDB: